Ted Scott

 CV

-I joined the Climate Dynamics group in 2024 after a prior PhD in Geophysics (adv: David L Kohlstedt, U of MN, USA), over a decade at Microsoft, and several years teaching high school science and math.
+I joined the Climate Dynamics group in 2024 after several years teaching high school science and math, over a decade at Microsoft, and a prior PhD in Geophysics (adv: David L Kohlstedt, U of MN, USA).
 I am co-supervised by Simon Donner in the UBC Geography department.
 My current research aim is to understand the evolution of seasonal heat and changing seasonal patterns in a warming climate, with an emphasis on coastal urban areas.
 I use climate modelling and data science tools (Python, R) to understand these changes and how they are experienced by humanity and ecosystems.
 I also communicate with policymakers through my role on the Whatcom County Climate Impact Advisory Committee.

 Research